CactusDev/CactusBot/docs/user/filters.md

 ```

 ## `lower`
-Makes all letters lowecase in the varible
+Makes all letters lowercase in the varible

 ```
 %NAME|lower% -> 2cubed